 Spaghetti Legs is 3 and still has a cot in his bedroom.
 There, I said it.
 He hasn’t moved up to a big boy bed yet because quite frankly, he’s decided that he’d rather lie diagonally across my face in bed with me.
-To entice him back to his own room, I’ve been working on a mini makeover that doesn’t involve redecorating or a major overhaul – just some appealing new additions to make it inviting and not babyish.
+To entice him back to his own room, I’ve been working on a mini makeover for a boys bedroom that doesn’t involve redecorating or a major overhaul – just some appealing new additions to make it inviting and not babyish.

 Bed & Bedding

 As a result of the accidental co-sleeping, I dragged my feet for ages over buying him a bigger bed.
 I rather feel like that it’s now too late for toddler beds and we should go straight to a single bed for him, but the dimensions of his room have made it tricky to find a reasonably priced bed that’ll fit.

 Finally, a plain white one was settled on, with vehicle themed bedding to match his curtains, and a Bounce Back duvet with matching pillow from Sleep & Beyond.

 |Fresh bedding from Sleep & Beyond, ‘MALM’ single bed in white from IKEA, Cars and Trucks Duvet Set from Wilko|